 The term in which a course is offered is indicated following the title.
 If no notation is given, the course is offered regularly in both fall and spring semesters.
-The designation O signifies that the course is offered in odd-numbered calendar years; E indicates evennumbered years.
+The designation O signifies that the course is offered in odd-numbered calendar years; E indicates even-numbered years.

-Academic Resources Course Offerings

-ACRS 1133 Intermediate Algebra 3 Deductive systems, number systems, algebraic expressions, linear equations and inequalities, exponents, quadratic and fractional equations, systems of equations.
-ACRS 1202 Tutorial for International Students A course designed to meet the language and cultural needs of international students by teaching reading, writing, speaking, and listening skills in a tutorial setting.
+Academic Resources Course Offerings ACRS 1133 Intermediate Algebra 3 Deductive systems, number systems, algebraic expressions, linear equations and inequalities, exponents, quadratic and fractional equations, systems of equations.
+ACRS 1202 Tutorial for International Students 2 A course designed to meet the language and cultural needs of international students by teaching reading, writing, speaking, and listening skills in a tutorial setting.
 Open only to non-native speakers of English.
 Course will be graded pass/fail.
 One hour lecture and two hours laboratory per week.
 May be repeated up to three times for a maximum of six hours elective credit.
 Additional fee required.
-ACRS 3151 Writing Tutorial A tutorial for junior and senior students who, having completed 45 hours, have not satisfied the English Proficiency requirement.
+ACRS 3151 Writing Tutorial 1 A tutorial for junior and senior students who, having completed 45 hours, have not satisfied the English Proficiency requirement.
 Course will be graded pass/fail.
 Additional fee required.
 Honors Course Offerings HON 1013 Honors Critical Skills 3, Fall This introductory course for honors program students will address a range of critical skills necessary for successful study in the liberal arts university.
 Attention will be given to critical reading, writing, and thinking, to research skills, and to individual learning styles.
 Some attention will be given to integration of the honors program experience into the undergraduate curriculum.
 Successful completion of the course fulfills the ENGL 1153 requirement.
 HON 1163 Honors English: Composition and Classical Literature 3, Spring Continued experience in expository and argumentative prose; study of poetry and Greek literature in cultural context.
 Prerequisite: HON 1013.
-HON 2119 Colloquium in Humanities 0 to 1 This course is a reading-discussion-activity seminar focusing on a topic in the humanities.
+HON 2119 0 to 1 Colloquium in Humanities This course is a reading-discussion-activity seminar focusing on a topic in the humanities.
 It is intended to provide intensive study or experience on a narrow topic.
 HON 2219 Colloquium in Fine Arts 0 to 1 This course is a reading-discussion-activity seminar focusing on a topic in the fine arts.
-It is intended to This course is a reading-discussion-activity seminar locusing on a topic in the life arts.
-It is interfued to provide intensive study or experience on a narrow topic.
+It is intended to provide intensive study or experience on a narrow topic.
+HON 2319 Colloquium in Business 0 to 1 This course is a reading-discussion-activity seminar focusing on a topic in business.
+It is intended to provide intensive study or experience on a narrow topic.
+HON 2419 0 to 1 Colloquium in Life Sciences This course is a reading-discussion-activity seminar focusing on a topic in the life sciences.
+It is intended to provide intensive study or experience on a narrow topic.
+HON 2519 Colloquim in Social Studies 0 to 1